kiss-community/grepo/README.md

 ```sh
 export KISS_PATH=/path/to/grepo/bin:$KISS_PATH
 ```
-* The packages can now be installed by a simple `kiss b $PKG && kiss i $PKG` command.
+* The packages can now be installed by a simple `kiss b $PKG` command.

 ## NVIDIA